-- 100% of the remuneration for the period of the first 26 weeks of the leave and 60% for the next 26 weeks (parental leave),
+- 100% of the basic salary for the maternity leave period and 60% for the parental leave.

-It is also possible to take an unpaid post-maternity leave which is an option for women who want to spend time with their children for a longer period.
+Following the maternity and parental leaves, it is also possible to take an additional unpaid post-leave which is an option for a parent who want to spend time with their children for a longer period.
 Its maximum length is up to 3 years and it has to be used until the child is 6 years old.

 PARENT'S RIGHTS AT WORK